CyberFlameGO/svnpython/Doc/library/argparse.rst

 However, quite often the command-line string should instead be interpreted as another type, like a :class:`float`, :class:`int` or :class:`file`.
 The ``type`` keyword argument of :meth:`add_argument` allows any necessary type-checking and type-conversions to be performed.
-Many common built-in types can be used directly as the value of the ``type`` argument::
+Many common builtin types can be used directly as the value of the ``type`` argument::

    >>> parser = argparse.ArgumentParser()